Impure Simplicial Complexes: Complete Axiomatization: Conclusions and Future Work

 We presented the axiomatization called $\Sfive^{\isdef}$ and showed that it is sound and complete for the class of impure complexes.
 The completeness proof involved the construction of the canonical simplicial model, a novel kind of a canonical model for a three-valued epistemic semantics where the third value means `undefined.'

 We envisage various generalizations and refinements, both concerning axiomatizations but also concerning epistemic semantics for distributed computing.

-While $\Sfive^{\isdef}$ applies to any number of agents, for small numbers of agents simpler axiomatizations are possible.
-The full system is required starting from at least three agents.
+While $\Sfive^{\isdef}$ applies to any number of agents, for small numbers of agents, \eg,~for one or two agents, simpler axiomatizations should be possible.
+As follows from Lemmatas~\ref{ex:counterK}--\ref{ex:noMP}, the full system is required starting from at least three agents.

 Different epistemic semantics can be envisioned wherein, apart from local variables, there are global variables stating that agents are alive.
-Those logics are more expressive.
-Such more expressive semantics allow for an embedding into two-valued semantics for impure complexes.\looseness=-1
+Those logics would be more expressive.
+Such more expressive semantics would allow for an embedding into two-valued semantics for impure complexes.

-Adding distributed knowledge modalities is a generalization of the semantics.
-This also increases the expressivity with respect to impure complexes.
+Adding distributed knowledge modalities is a generalization of the semantics, see, for instance,~\cite{lics23}.
+This would also increase the expressivity with respect to impure complexes.
 Distributed knowledge can be considered independently from global atoms for life and death.
 Finally, one can generalize from simplicial complexes to simplicial sets.

-Such generalizations of the epistemic semantics come with different axiomatizations, and also promise to address specific modeling issues in distributed computing.
+Such generalizations of the epistemic semantics {would} come with different axiomatizations, and also promise to address specific modeling issues in distributed computing.